-You can display free shipping promotional language on your Buy on Google pages - including product detail pages, search results, and store fronts.
+You can display free shipping promotional language on your Buy on Google pages - including product detail pages and search results.
 This language is displayed as “Free Shipping Over $x,” where x is the threshold at which shipping becomes free.
 For example, “Free Shipping Over $25” or “Free Shipping Over $49.99”.

 How it works